Long Deep Breathing/Natural Breathing

-Long deep breathing is a basic of Kundalini Yoga.
-There is a Youbube on the page and written directions on how to do this breath.
+Long Deep Breathing/Natural Breathing is a basic of Kundalini Yoga.
+There is a video on the page and written directions on how to do this breath.
 It can relax and calm you, re-tune and reset your brain so that correct decisions will flow automatically in a crisis situation, regulate the body's pH, reduce and prevent toxic buildup, cleanse the blood, and give capacity to control your negativity and emotions.

 Close eyes and focus at brow point for this yoga exercise.

 How to do it:

 Sit in a comfortable seated posture.
 Extend the spine by relaxing it upwards rather than arching the spine and tighten it when cued to straighten the spine.
 Create the infrastructure for the Breath to move in and out.
 This whole breath is done very slowly and consciously.
 Inhale and exhale through the nose .

 Long Deep Breathing uses the full capacity of the lungs by utilizing the three chambers of the lungs: abdominal or lower, chest or middle, clavicular or upper.
 Begin the inhale with an Abdominal Breath.
 Then add the Chest Breath and finish with a Clavicular Breath.
 All three are done in a smooth motion.

 Start the exhale by relaxing the clavicle, then slowly emptying the chest.
 Finally, pull in the abdomen to force out any remaining air.
 Breathe through the nose.

 Continue for 26 breaths, or 3 – 31 minutes.

 Start by moving the abdomen, then expanding the chest in all directions, and finally lifting the upper ribs and clavicle.
 The exhale is the reverse: first the upper deflates, then the middle, and finally the abdomen pulls in and up, as the Navel Point pulls back up and toward the spine.